National Institutes of Health (NIH)

 Does the project address an important problem or a critical barrier to progress in the field?
 Is there a strong scientific premise for the project?
 If the aims of the project are achieved, how will scientific knowledge, technical capability, and/or clinical practice be improved?
 How will successful completion of the aims change the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field?
 Does the proposed trial address important clinical problems of public health significance?
 Will completion of the proposed trial improve future clinical trial design and personalized clinical management?
 Is there the possibility for significant improvement in outcomes and reduction in disease progression for such patients?
 Are letters of support from key stakeholders provided that indicate that outcomes from the trial have the potential to change their practice?

 Are the PD(s)/PI(s), collaborators, and other researchers well suited to the project?
-If Early Stage Investigators or New Investigators, or in the early stages of independent careers, do they have appropriate experience and training?
+If Early Stage Investigators or those in the early stages of independent careers, do they have appropriate experience and training?
 If established, have they demonstrated an ongoing record of accomplishments that have advanced their field(s)?
 If the project is collaborative or multi-PD/PI, do the investigators have complementary and integrated expertise; are their leadership approach, governance and organizational structure appropriate for the project?
 Are there demonstrated experience and success in collaborative research projects involving investigators within and outside of their institution?
 Is there sufficient involvement of investigators from racial and minority ethnic populations in the Clinical Sites?
 Do the investigators have experience in the recruitment of racial and ethnic minority populations as well as recruitment of patients from diverse clinical settings?

 Does the application challenge and seek to shift current research or clinical practice paradigms by utilizing novel theoretical concepts, approaches or methodologies, instrumentation, or interventions?
 Are the concepts, approaches or methodologies, instrumentation, or interventions novel to one field of research or novel in a broad sense?
 Is a refinement, improvement, or new application of theoretical concepts, approaches or methodologies, instrumentation, or interventions proposed?
 Does the proposed trial address important treatment questions that have not been addressed before?
 Are novel PCT designs and analyses proposed?